sadleb/rubycas-server/README.md

 The file lib/beyondz.rb holds our authenticator.
 It uses a cooperative check_credentials http api on the platform to check against the main database.
 It is configured via config.yml for server (string), port (integer), ssl (boolean), and allow_self_signed (boolean) to know where to connect.
 The default ssl options is production-ready - it will verify certificates and use SSL.
 For development purposes, you may turn these options off with ssl: false.

+## End user flow

+The end user should always go to the service they want to use (portal.beyondz.org for example).
+The service then redirects them to the single sign on server, with a service parameter telling it to redirect them back once login is complete.

+user goes to canvas -> canvas sends them to sso -> sso sends back to canvas

+On the backend, the SSO server talks to the platform server and the service (canvas) server talks to the SSO server to validate login tickets.
+This should be SSL secured in production so the sso and canvas servers both need working client certificates, and the sso and platform servers need to be running https.

 ## Copyright

 Portions contributed by Matt Zukowski are copyright (c) 2011 Urbacon Ltd.